 What information is on a vehicle registration document?
 Before you part with your money, you should check that the person stated on the V5C document is the actual owner.
 Also, make sure that same person is the one who is selling the car.

-INFORMING DVLA: You must inform DVLA when a vehicle does not belong to you any longer.
-Tell them if you transfer ownership or buy a vehicle as a motor trader or the new registered keeper.
+You must inform DVLA when a vehicle does not belong to you any longer.
+Thus, tell them if you transfer ownership or buy a vehicle as a motor trader or the new registered keeper.

-MOTOR INSURANCE DATABASE: MID is a free online service to check if a vehicle is insured and registered on the Motor Insurance Database.
+MID is a free online service to check if a vehicle is insured and whether it has already been registered on the Motor Insurance Database.

-VEHICLE REGISTRATION: It is a legal requirement to register all vehicles in the United Kingdom.
-This guide explains the process for registering different types of vehicles and the costs involved.
+It is a legal requirement to register all vehicles in the United Kingdom.
+The guide explains the process for registering different types of vehicles and the costs involved.

-VIN: There are several reasons for knowing how to find a vehicle identification number.
-The guide explains 'what is a VIN' and why DVLA sometimes issue 'Q' registration numbers.
+There are several reasons for knowing how to find a vehicle identification number.
+The help guide explains 'what is a VIN' and why DVLA sometimes issue 'Q' registration numbers.

 Vehicle Registration Document V5C Explained with Categories Overview